 “You have three to five minutes on average until first responders get there and take over the scene.
 So everything we do in school preparedness is based on that three to five minutes,” says Johnson.
 This preparation, however, goes beyond training and drills.
 To maintain a safe environment, all personnel and students must know how they will respond in any situation.
 There must be an answer for everything, from how you will communicate to where you would take Pre-K children in the middle of a lockdown.

 During a school disruption or event, you need 100 percent reliable and accessible information for everyone.
 Use a product that has a system “based on redundancy,” meaning everyone can still be notified, even if Wi-Fi or cell phone service is down.
 According to Johnson, “You need a robust emergency communication that is not left up to one single source; that would be a failure… [CENTEGIX’s] CrisisAlert has the 100% reliability I want all schools to have.”

 In an emergency, what you say and how you say it is critical.
 Marjory Stoneman Douglas High School, for example, had no emergency communication in place.
 Johnson believes schools “need reliable, redundant information” to communicate—whether it’s situational awareness or what to do—properly.

 Before first responders arrive, schools have to “hold down the fort” during an emergency, in Johnson’s words.
 The CENTEGIX motto “every second matters” is related to this response time; the sooner help can get to the person who needs it, the better the outcome.
-If prepared beforehand, teachers, students, and administrators can respond instead of react.
+If prepared beforehand, teachers, students, and administrators can respond instead of reacting.